Last updated 27th May 2020

 To configure your Hosted Private Cloud for healthcare data hosting (HDS certification in France as well as regulatory compliance for healthcare data hosting in Italy, United Kingdom, Germany and Poland) or financial data hosting with PCI DSS certification, you have to follow the technical activation process below.

 Find out how to host healthcare or payment card data on your Hosted Private Cloud.

-These options can be activated as part of the hosting of health data, or even bank data.
-Currently, a private cloud cannot be both PCIDSS and HDS at the same time.
+These options can be activated as part of the hosting of healthcare data or financial data.
+Currently, a Private Cloud cannot be both PCI DSS and HDS at the same time.

 - a Private Cloud infrastructure in version 6.0 or higher

 - access to the

 In order to adapt your Private Cloud for this certification, one of the corresponding security options must be enabled.
 To verify this, log in to the OVHcloud Control Panel, and make sure you are in the “Server” section.
 Click

 Private Cloud and select the service concerned.